cd1zz/securitycopilot/LogicApps/SoftwareRiskReview/README.md

 ## Author: Craig Freyman

 This solution automates Software Risk Reviews by integrating an Azure Logic App, Azure Function Apps, and a Microsoft Security Copilot Promptbook.
-It triggers on incoming emails that request a review, performs real-time web research using Azure OpenAI, and generates a security-oriented assessment of the software.
+It triggers on incoming emails requesting a review, performs real-time web research using Azure OpenAI, and generates an assessment of the software.

 ---